pharo-project/pharo-launcher/doc/commands-cmd-line.md

 > __Note__: There are other ways to create images, check sub-commands.

 ## 3. Launching Pharo image
-To launch image, execute following: `pharo-launcher.sh image launch myImage`
+To launch image, execute following: `pharo-launcher image launch myImage`
 This will start new Pharo process and window with Pharo should be visible.
 Check command options, to see how to pass launch configuration.

 ## 4. Listing running Pharo images
-To see, which Pharo images are running: `pharo-launcher.sh image processList`
+To see, which Pharo images are running: `pharo-launcher image processList`
 Output will look similar like this:
 ```
 3093 /home/dbajger/Pharo/vms/100-x64/lib/pharo /home/dbajger/Pharo/images/myImage/myImage.image
 ```
 ## 5. Kill running Pharo image process
-To kill running Pharo process execute:  `pharo-launcher.sh image kill myImage`
+To kill running Pharo process execute:  `pharo-launcher image kill myImage`
 This will kill all running images with name `myImage`.
 You can also use specific PID, to precisely specify process to kill instead of name of image.

 ## 6. Create package with Pharo image
-To pack existing image with VM and all artefacts you can run: `pharo-launcher.sh image package myImage /home/dbajger/fresh`
+To pack existing image with VM and all artefacts you can run: `pharo-launcher image package myImage /home/dbajger/fresh`
 This will create new directory in `/home/dbajger/fresh` with image and all artefacts.
 > __Note__: You can also use `--zip` option to have just zip archive with image artifacts (see details below).

 ## 7. Deleting existing image
-To delete image and its directory, run: `pharo-launcher.sh image delete myImage`
+To delete image and its directory, run: `pharo-launcher image delete myImage`
 You can list Pharo images again to check that image is deleted.

 # Description of all Pharo Launcher CLI commands